-Not self-promotion but important stories you may have missed with special focus on U.S. politics, Israel/Palestine, feminism, Judaism and the Jewish world, women's issues, local events
+Not self-promotion but curated noteworthy stories you may have missed, with a special focus on politics, culture, activism, Israel/Palestine, feminism, women's issues, the Jewish world & local events

-A sampling of readers' reactions to SINGLE JEWISH MALE SEEKING SOUL MATE:
+A sampling of readers' reactions to Letty's most recent novel, SINGLE JEWISH MALE SEEKING SOUL MATE:

 "Compelling, passionate, brave."